컴퓨팅 설계

 The following is CPU sizing using the reference method.

-The reference method calculates the capacity of the system to be built based on the resources of the existing business system.
+The reference method calculates the capacity of the system to be built based on the resources of an existing business system.

-The method for estimating capacity using the reference method is shown in the table below.
+The method for calculating capacity using the reference method is as shown in the table below.

 |---|---|---|---|